Karpova-Lab/cerebro/Docs/source/Overview/Overview.rst

   :align: center
   :scale: 20 %

 The Charging Dock provides ports for charging up to 4 Cerebro receivers at one time.
-A 2-digit display shows the voltage of a Cerebro when the corresponding button is pressed.
-When Cerebro becomes fully charged (~4.2v) an indicator led changes from red to green.
+An OLED display shows the voltages of the batteries being charged.
+A red indicator LED is lit while Cerebro is charging, and turns off once Cerebro is fully charged.

 :doc:`More info... <../Hardware/charging dock>`